Our Senior Management Team

 Jackie Betteridge - CEO

 Jackie joined Crossroads in 2002 as Young Carers Lead before becoming the Head of Children’s Services.
 Jackie became Crossroads Chief Executive Officer in 2006.
 Jackie oversees the whole of the organisations and leads the Senior Management team to ensure the smooth running of our services.
 Jackie is heavily involved in the Third Sector and regularly liaises with the Isle of Man Government’s Department of Health and Social Care to champion the rights of carers.
 She also sits on various Boards and Panels including the Island's Council of Voluntary Organisations (CVO), and more recently the Isle of Man's Bronze Operational Command Team, a committee that has overseen decisions to help with the COVID-19 pandemic.
 Jackie also sits on the Age Well Partnership Board and the Integrated Care Executive Steering Group.
 As part of Jackie's role as CEO, she plays an instrumental part in advancing support and services for carers and during her time with Crossroads she has dedicated herself to making carers voices heard.

-Karen Harris - Business Support Services Manager
+Karen Harris - Finance Manager

 Jayne Sloane - Strategic Officer